mehdiismaaili/Asterix-Maven/README.md

 ## How To run The App
 ### Database set up
-* The app uses a mysql database so you need to install Mysql & Mysql Wrokbenche
+* The app uses a mysql database so you need to install Mysql community & Mysql Wrokbenche
 * localy on your machine then create a database called 'asterix' and for the user
 * Leave it as 'root' just set the password to 'hightech2024'

 ### Note: You must have jdk22 installed in your machine to run the app
-* To test the app simply navigate to this jar in the cmd:
+* To run the app you can clone the app with this command ```git clone https://github.com/mehdicode123/Asterix-Maven.git```
-* 'target\asterix-jar.jar'
+* Then open it in vs code an then navigate to this class ```src/main/java/asterix/main/Application.java``` press the run button and it shoudl work.
-* And the run 'java -jar asterix-jar.jar'
+* Note : If you find any issues while trying to run the app please tell me

-* after this the app should run with no issue
+  ## Techonlgies used to run the app